nicolaipalm/pybe/README.md

           store=True, # store the benchmark results
           number_runs=10)
 ```
-Look at the benchmark.yaml file in your directory!
+Look at the benchmark.csv file in your directory!

 You can view the results also directly in Python or write them to an Excel or csv file